JE-Richards/odin-rock-paper-scissors/problem-solving.md

 - What's the desired output?
     * A message declaring whether the user has won or lost depending on the choice they made when compared to the choice generated for the computer.
 - What steps need to be taken?
 (Think of this as the algorithm that will need to be implemented in code)
+    1. Initialise the game
+    2. Set the computers score to 0.
+    3. Set the users score to 0.
-    1. The user is prompted to pick one of three options.
+    4. The user is prompted to pick either rock, paper, or scissors.
-    2. The user makes a selection.
+    5. The user makes a selection.
-    3. A selection is made randomly by the program for the computer.
+    6. A selection is made randomly by the program for the computer.
-    4. Compare the users input against the computers choice.
+    7. Compare the users input against the computers choice.
-    5. Decide whether the user has won or lost based on the rules of rock, paper, scissors.
+    8. Decide whether the user has won or lost the round based on the rules of rock, paper, scissors.
         * Rock beats scissors
         * Paper beats rock
         * Scissors beats paper
         * It's a draw if both players choose the same option
-    6. Output the result to the console.
+    9. Output the result to the console.
+    10. Incrament the winners score by 1.
+    11. Repeat steps 4-10 until 5 rounds have been played.
+    12. Output the overall winner to the console.

 ### Pseudocode
 Here I'll turn the algorithm created above into Pseudocode.
 The pseudocode will be included in the [JavaScript file](./rock-paper-scissors.js) as comments.

 ```
-// Generate a pop-up box that asks the user to select one of three options;
-// User makes a selection;
+// Initiate the game;
+    // Set player score to 0;
+    // Set computer score to 0;
+    // Set round counter to 1;
+    // While round counter is less than or equal to 5, play game;
+        // Prompt user cto choose rock, paper, or scissors;
-// Compute rock, paper, scissor choice for the computer;
+        // Compute rock, paper, scissors choice for the computer;
+        // Compare user choice to computer choice;
             // If user choice is rock then do;
                 // If computer choice is rock then ouptput "Tie Game";
                 // Else if computer choice is scissors then output "You Win!";
                 // Else output "You Lose";
             // Else if user choice is scissors then do;
                 // If computer choice is rock then output "You Lose";
                 // Else if computer choice is scissors then output "Tie Game";
                 // Else output "You Win!";
             // Else do;
                 // If computer choice is rock then output "You Win!";
                 // Else if computer choice is scissors then output "You Lose";
                 // Else output "Tie Game";
         // Print the output to the console;
+        // Incrementally increase winners score;
+            // If winner result is "You Win!" incrament score by 1;
+            // Else no score change;
+        // Print players scores to console;
+        // Increment round counter by 1;
+        // If round counter less than or equal to 5, print round counter;
+        // If round counter is equal to 6 compare player scores
+            // Print overall winner to console
+// End while loop
 ```

 ### Divide and Conquer